Yes, we are.

 In common with all financial advisers and planners we charge fees for the advice we give.

-We’ll fully explain those fees at our first meeting.
+We’ll fully explain those fees during our first call.

 However, please be assured that our fees are always fair, proportionate and we believe, offer excellent value for money.